 Furthermore, these strategic plans may be adversely affected by macroeconomic factors (in Ireland, the UK or globally) and other factors that are outside of the Group's control (including the adverse economic impacts of the COVID-19 pandemic).
-See the risk factors entitled "The COVID-19 pandemic could have a material adverse effect on the Group" and "The Group's business and financial performance has been and will continue to be affected by economic conditions globally, in Europe and, in particular, in Ireland and in the UK" for further details.
+See the risk factors entitled "The COVID-19 pandemic is having a material adverse effect on the Group" and "The Group's business and financial performance has been and will continue to be affected by economic conditions in particular, in Ireland and in the UK, but also in Europe and globally" for further details.
 The Group's implementation of these strategies may be affected by the competition in the markets in which the Group operates.